cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-A successful request will return `Contract has been successfully drafted`.
+A successful request will return `Contract has been successfully drafted/updated!`.

 ## 3. SHACL Restrictions